 Anticipating a potentially very long bloom phase and worried that pollinating even a few female flowers could risk pollen spreading throughout the grow room, J gave up on his breeding plans.

 The plants immediately began stretching, and J worried they’d get too tall, because he uses high-powered commercial LED grow lights that should be at least 33 inches if not more away from the plant canopy.
 This was in a grow room with an 8-foot ceiling, but the light stands were only seven feet tall.

 By week four of bloom phase the plants had adequate early flowers, but few resin glands.
-J added in a phosphorus/potassium booster and increased the grow room temperature to 79°F, without added C02, and dialed in the humidity to 60% during lights-on cycle.
+J added in a tiny amount of phosphorus/potassium booster and increased grow room temperature to 79°F, without added C02, and dialed in the humidity to 60% during lights-on cycle.

 Beginning in week five of bloom phase, resin gland formation accelerated, and the buds greatly increased in diameter and resin gland density, perfuming the air with the smell of pepper, sandalwood, lemon, chocolate, patchouli, and the slightest hint of skunk.